jogeshwar01/exchange-ops/README.md

 - 💾 **Persistent Volume Claims (PVCs)** – State-safe storage for order books, ledgers, and more
 - 📊 **Horizontal Pod Autoscaling (HPA)** – Auto-scale based on CPU/memory or custom metrics
 - 🔎 **Observability** – Drop-in support for Prometheus, Grafana, Loki, and other observability stacks
-- 🛡️ **Security Best Practices** – sealed secrets, tls certificates, managed access to storage, and more
+- 🛡️ **Security Best Practices** – sealed secrets, TLS certificates, managed access to storage, and more — all enforced via GitOps workflows and ArgoCD syncs

 ---